henriksommerfeld/node-to-iot-hub/README.md

-# Recieving environmental data and pushing it to Azure IoT Hub
+# Receiving environmental data and pushing it to Azure IoT Hub

 This is a Node app in TypeScript that takes environmental data through HTTP POST and sends it to Azure IoT Hub.
 I also stores the *latest* (not aggregated) data on the local file system, this can easily be disabled.